Overview

 Evidence Based Neuropsychology (10 credits) involves critical reviews of peer reviewed papers, and Case Study (10 credits) requires each student to review a clinical case in detail.

-Please visit our programme catalogue for full details of the structure and unit content for the Postgraduate Diploma in Applied Neuropsychology.
+Please visit our programme catalogue for full details of the structure and unit content for the online Postgraduate Diploma in Applied Neuropsychology.

 Entry requirements